MotomuMatsui/gs/README.md

 ### Known issues

-- If you have some errors when compiling LAPACK/BLAS pakage on MacOS, please rewrite `OPTS = -O2 -frecursive` to `OPTS = -O3 -frecursive -pipe` in `lapack-3.8.0/make.inc`, then execute `source ./lapack_install.sh` and `make`.
+- If you have some errors when compiling LAPACK/BLAS pakage on MacOS, please rewrite `OPTS = -O2 -frecursive` to `OPTS = -O3 -frecursive -pipe` in `lapack-3.8.0/make.inc`, then re-execute `source ./lapack_install.sh` and `make`.

 ## Usage
 To get on-line help: